2013 Moore tornado: Development and track

-Tornado forms
+Formation and initial intensification

 The tornado touched down at 2:56 p.m.
-CDT in northwestern McClain County, near Long Drive and the southwest corner of the North Country Club Road and Northwest 32nd Street intersection, roughly 4.4 mi northwest of downtown Newcastle.
-Initially a narrow cone-shaped tornado, it first caused EF1 damage to a home and some trees before rapidly intensifying and striking a semi-rural subdivision on the north side of Northwest 32nd, where several homes were destroyed, two of which were leveled at EF4 intensity.
-At this point, the tornado began to grow rapidly in size, evolving into a large, wedge-shaped structure.
+CDT in northwestern McClain County, near Long Drive to the southwest of the North Country Club Road and SH-37 intersection, roughly 4.4 mi northwest of downtown Newcastle.
+Initially a narrow rope-shaped tornado, it first caused EF1 damage to a home and some trees before crossing SH-37 and rapidly intensifying as it struck a semi-rural subdivision, where several homes were destroyed, two of which were leveled at EF4 intensity.
+At this point, the tornado began to grow rapidly in size over the course of 2 minutes; the rope-like funnel started to swell into a large stovepipe, before maturing further into a barrel shape.
+A debris ball grew around the funnel itself as it finally evolved into a large, wedge-shaped structure.
 Slight ground scouring began in this area, and several homes in a subdivision further to the northeast sustained EF3 damage.
 By 3:01 p.m.
 CDT, the National Weather Service issued a second, more strongly worded warning for the area: in a severe weather statement updating the existing tornado warning, the Norman forecast office declared a tornado emergency for southern Oklahoma City and Moore as various storm spotters confirmed that the large, violent tornado was approaching the area.
 The Twin Lakes dual-polarization NEXRAD radar (near Lake Stanley Draper) detected a tornado debris signature one mile in diameter within the accompanying hook echo, as the tornado crossed into portions of south Oklahoma City in northern Cleveland County.
 The supercell also produced straight-line winds of 80 mph for at least one mile surrounding the tornadic circulation.